wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.15dev3 =
+= 6.15dev4 =

-Added the 'Add HashTags to Descriptions' option to include tag names, converted to hashtags, in the Open Graph / Rich Pin description, tweet text, and social captions.
+Added an 'Add HashTags to Descriptions' option to include tag names, converted to hashtags, in the Open Graph / Rich Pin description, tweet text, and social captions.
 Updated the Custom Settings Validation Tools tab to show buttons instead of links.

 = 6.14.0 =